- Boshart Knowledge Base

 A vertical installation is preferrable for a sump pump application.

 However, if the valve is used for a sewage application it is crucial to abide by the industries standard installation practices.
-Sewage pump manufactures state that when solid are being pumped the check valve is not to be installed vertically, the valve must be installed either in the horizontal or at a 45-degree position.
+Sewage pump manufacturers state that when solids are being pumped, the check valve is not to be installed vertically, the valve must be installed either in the horizontal position or at a 45-degree position.

-In addition, one must make sure that the valve is properly oriented with the flapper hinge (rubber valve pivot) at top dead center position, any deviation from this orientation will not allow the valve to operating properly and will result in valve / system failure.
+In addition, one must make sure that the valve is properly oriented with the flapper hinge (rubber valve pivot) at the top dead center position.
+Any deviation from this orientation will not allow the valve to operate properly and will result in valve or system failure.

-The reason for horizontal or 45-degree instalaltion in sewage applications is that in a vertical position, solids tend to lodge on the valve flapper and can prevent it from opening.
+The reason for horizontal or 45-degree installation in sewage applications is that in a vertical position, solids tend to lodge on the valve flapper and can prevent it from opening.